memc-rs/memc-rs/CONTRIBUTING.md

 Be aware that *how* you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
-Yes, we may land a particular change that makes memcrs better, but the individual might just not want to have anything to do with memcrs ever again.
+Yes, we may land a particular change that makes Memcrs better, but the individual might just not want to have anything to do with Memcrs ever again.
 The goal is not just having good code.

 ### Abandoned or Stalled Pull Requests